 So, I spoke to Connor and got the answers to all (wellll… most) of my questions.
 I wanted to find out what got him here, and where he’s going next.

-With nothing but time to kill during this COVID19 quaratine, we spoke on the phone.
+With nothing but time to kill during this COVID19 quarantine, we spoke on the phone.
 Here’s the interview, edited for length and clarity.

-And speaking of your wife, Breanna, the first song of yours I heard was “When You’re Gone”, the one you made with her.
-That one is honestly still my favorite.
-Do you and Breanna plan on making more music together or was that a one time thing?
+DREW: So I just heard “When You’re Gone”, the track you made with your wife.
+Do you and Breanna plan on making more music together or was that a one-time thing?

-I can definitely see us making more music together.
-My wife is very multi-talented, speaking of “Typical Rapper”, she shot that whole music video.
-And with that “When You’re Gone” track she had this melody idea, she was just humming it over that beat.
-Initially we were gonna find another artist to sing on the hook.
+CONNOR: I can definitely see us making more music together.
+With that “When You’re Gone” track she had this melody idea, she was just humming it over that beat.
+Initially, we were gonna find another artist to sing on the hook.
 But when we recorded the demo with her she just sounded perfect.
 So I was like “let’s just keep it with us, ’cause there’s something special there.”

 It adds a certain honesty to the song since it’s a real couple singing it.

-Totally. ’Cause everything we were saying was true to us, or something we’ve experienced together.
-It definitely added to the track.
+Totally. ’Cause everything we were saying was true to us, or something we’ve experienced.
 She’s always creative.

 When you’re working on something, how much does Breanna’s feedback play a role?
 Do you show your music to her a lot?

 Oh absolutely.
-I feel like I have to, because I respect her opinion so much.
+I feel like I have to because I respect her opinion so much.
 I always ask her for feedback ’cause I think she has great taste.
-And her track record is like 100% on point.
+And her track record is 100% on point.
 She’s always right, which is very annoying.(laughs)